 Worthington is a tiny borough located in the state of Pennsylvania.
 With a population of 583 people and just one neighborhood, Worthington is the 948th largest community in Pennsylvania.
 Worthington has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Worthington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Worthington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Worthington is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Worthington who work in office and administrative support (13.78%), management occupations (12.18%), and sales jobs (11.22%).

 And if you like science, one thing you'll find is that Worthington has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.